HomeFinancial FootprintsIs the AMEX Platinum Charge Card Worth the High Annual Fee?

 As for the lounge benefits, I already have access to Priority Pass and Plaza Premium lounges through my Citi Prestige Card.
 Though Centurion and Delta Sky Lounges are considered valuable, I don’t foresee traveling to Western countries where these lounges are predominantly located.
 Furthermore, when I do fly business class, I tend to use the SQ Lounge provided by the airline.
 Consequently, I also can’t assign any value to these lounge benefits.

-10. KOMO Club C5 Voucher Membership: Selective Value for Me
+10.COMO Club C5 Voucher Membership: Selective Value for Me

-The AMEX Platinum Charge Card includes a KOMO Club C5 Voucher Membership.
+The AMEX Platinum Charge Card includes a COMO Club C5 Voucher Membership.
 This membership grants me an array of exclusive experiences, limited edition items, and invites to special events.
 Here are the benefits in detail:

 – $200 Shopping Voucher at Club 21 Singapore or Kids 21 Singapore

-– $40 Dining Voucher at KOMO Dempsey
+– $40 Dining Voucher at COMO Dempsey

 – $20 Grocery Voucher for Super Nature Singapore or Culinary Market Singapore

-– Cockage Waiver at KOMO Dempsey
+– Cockage Waiver at COMO Dempsey

 – Dr. Hair Deep Cleansing Scalp Treatment